“Well it looked great on paper but…”

 Are you confident you’re tracking the right metrics and capturing accurate information?

 The natural inclination of most team members is to paint the best possible pictures of their departments.
 I’m not suggesting that your team is dishonest.
 But I am suggesting they may not be inclined to tell you everything.
 You have to constantly work to create safe spaces and open conversations.
 Asking great questions without trust will result in guarded communication.
 Deep trust without intentional questions will result in shallow communication.

 How clear and open is the communication between you and your team?

 David Salyers of Chick-fil-A recently acknowledged that most of their great ideas come directly from store operators.
 There’s no mistaking the value of frontline feedback.
 You may walk into your church every Sunday and attend a weekly small group.
 But your perspective is tainted by history, insider-information, and leadership responsibilities.
 If you really want great information on the effectiveness of your ministries, you’ll need to hear it directly from those who experience it firsthand.
 Don’t underestimate the value of a cup of coffee with a guest or new volunteer.

 When was the last time you spoke with someone who had fresh eyes on the frontline?

 Every decision comes with a financial implication.
 Without evaluating it fully, your decision-making process is incomplete.
 Like metrics, if your tracking systems are inadequate, you’ll be making decisions from incorrect information about the financial health of your church.
 “Buyer’s remorse” is unavoidable at that point.
-If you’re not confident in your financial reporting systems, the team at MAG Bookkeeping would love to share how you can improve them.
+If you’re not confident in your financial reporting systems, the team at BELAY Solutions would love to share how you can improve them.

 How accurate and understandable are your financial reports?